eugenetriguba/lirc/README.rst

 To use this package, we instantiate a ``Client``.
 By initializing it with no arguments, the ``Client`` will attempt to connect to the lirc daemon with the default connection parameters for your operating system.

 These defaults depend on your operating system and can be looked up in the full documentation if you need different parameters.

 However, if you've instantiated the ``Client`` without any arguments, you don't get any errors, and you recieve a response from the ``version()`` command, you are connected to the daemon.
+Most people should not need to change the default parameters.

 Customizing the Client
 ^^^^^^^^^^^^^^^^^^^^^^